 Find the following two lines, and update the paths to match the locations of the certificate and key we generated earlier.

-- Test if apache and SSL is working by going to https://127.0.0.1 on the local box or go to the network IP of the server if you are doing it remotely.
+8. Test if Apache and SSL are working by going to https://127.0.0.1 on the local box or go to the network IP of the server if you are doing it remotely.

-- Create a directory for your repositories.
-I put them in the srv folder but I forgot why.
-Maybe it was some linux standard I was trying to follow.
+9. Create a directory for your repositories.
+I put them in the

 This just controls who has access to what repositories.